CREE

 Given Sanctuary: April 5, 2013

-Cree was not comfortable around humans, and it was a long, anxious drive back to W.O.L.F.
-Based on this, our original plan of bringing her to the Sanctuary for a few days before getting her spayed was changed.
-Instead, she was taken to a veterinary clinic for surgery and an oral check-up.
-It was then that we learned that our two-year-old girl was actually closer to eight and had lived a very rough life.
+Cree was not comfortable around humans, so it was a long, anxious drive back to W.O.L.F.
+She was taken to a veterinary clinic for spay surgery and an examination, including an oral check-up.
+During the examination, W.O.L.F. staff learned that this two-year-old girl was actually closer to eight and had lived a very rough life.
 Cree’s teeth were worn, with many dead or broken.
 She had an umbilical hematoma and the beginnings of ocular sclerosis.
-When we brought her to the Sanctuary, we placed her in the catch-up area of her new permanent home with Matoskah.
+When she was brought to the Sanctuary, she was placed in the catch-up area of her new permanent home with Matoskah.

 Cree, despite her initial protest about being at the Sanctuary, turned out to be the perfect girl.
-She took one look at Matoskah’s grumpy old man persona and saw through to the wonderful animal underneath.
+She adjusted to Matoskah’s grumpy old man persona and bonded with his wonderful personality underneath.
 She became his constant companion, and in some ways, his protector as Matoskah grew older and more arthritic.
-When Matoskah passed away in December 2014, we needed to find a new companion for Cree since most wolves and wolf dogs are pack animals that thrive in the companionship of other animals.
-In January 2015, we rescued Denali, who came to W.O.L.F. from Lockwood Animal Rescue Center (LARC) in California.
+When Matoskah passed away in December 2014, staff needed to find a new companion for Cree.
+In January 2015, Denali was rescued from Lockwood Animal Rescue Center (LARC) in California.
 Denali was one of the animals LARC rescued from a deplorable tourist attraction in Alaska where the animals were kept on chains.